Rev. Dr. Martin Luther King, Jr. Park Playground and Site Improvements

 Project Phase/ Closures of Park Facilities

-The design phase and community engagement for this project will be from May - March 2014, with construction expected in the spring of 2015.
+The design phase and community engagement for this project will through spring/summer of 2014, with construction expected in the spring of 2015.
 The playground will be closed during construction.

 The Minneapolis Park and Recreation Board and its partners have initiated the community engagement for this project.